AshwathMittal/Adaptive-Compression-Hardware-Accelerator/README.md

 # OpenLane Guide

-This repository your starting point to learn how to use OpenLane for SoCET Intro II.
+This repository your starting point to learn how to use OpenLane.
 The structure and contents of this repository facilitate the use of OpenLane 2 to harden a design.
 An overview of OpenLane, instructions on how to harden a design, and important Makefile targets are covered in this guide.

 ## OpenLane Overview
 OpenLane is a powerful and versatile library that enables the implementation of digital ASIC designs using open-source and commercial EDA tools.
 OpenLane abstracts how each tool works by allowing the user to configure them.
 Once you’ve installed OpenLane, running a digital design through the flow requires the following: